Dining on the Sea Princess, what is cruise food really like? An in depth look at the food served on Princess Cruises’ Sea Princess.

 Breakfast Room Service

 Don’t feel like getting dressed for breakfast?
 That’s completely okay you can have breakfast delivered to your room for no extra cost.
 Simply fill out the Stateroom Breakfast card the night before and place it outside your cabin before heading to the land of nod.
 The menu resembles most hotel in room dining options, a choice of juice, beverages, fresh fruit, yoghurt, cold cereals, bread, pastries, egg & bacon muffin, and preserves.

 You can also arrange a deluxe breakfast for two to enjoy in your stateroom.
 The cost is $45 for two people and the amount of food received would feed an army.
 There are oven fresh pastries, cold smoked salmon with dill cream cheese and toasted lemon brioche, a medley of fresh fruits and forest berries served with clover honey Chantilly cream and quiche Lorraine.
 As well as coffee, tea, juices and a half bottle of sparkling white wine.

 Room Service Other Times

 There is quite an extensive room service menu if you do wish to dine in your cabin.
-There is a choice of soups, salads, sandwiches, hot dogs, hamburgers, lasagne and desserts as a sample.
-This is included in your cruise fare.
+There is a choice of soups, salads, sandwiches, hot dogs, hamburgers, lasagne and desserts as a sample included in your cruise fare.